-William Shakespeare (1564 – 1616) was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language.
-His works, including collaborations, consist of about 39 plays,154 sonnets, two narrative poems, and a few other verses.
+William Shakespeare’s works, including collaborations, consist of about 39 plays,154 sonnets, two narrative poems, and a few other verses.
 His early plays were primarily comedies, and histories including Hamlet, Othello, King Lear, and Macbeth.
 These have been translated into every dominant language and are performed more often than those of any other playwright.

 Born and raised in Stratford-upon-Avon, Shakespeare, at the age of 18, married Anne Hathaway, with whom he had three children.
 He began his career in London as an actor, writer, and part-owner of a playing company, he appears to have retired to Stratford, where he died.
 Few records of Shakespeare’s private life have survived.
 This lack of documentation has given rise to speculation about his appearance, his sexuality, his religious beliefs, and whether others wrote the works attributed to him.